I love my life.

-- Would you like to change jobs?
+- Would I like to change careers?

 Another great way to do this exercise is by picturing your perfect day from the moment you wake up to the moment you go to bed.

 For this exercise, it’s key to picture even the smallest details.
-Ask yourself:

 - What do you do first thing in the morning?